Lattice (order): Free lattices

 Any set $X$ may be used to generate the free semilattice $FX.$ The free semilattice is defined to consist of all of the finite subsets of $X,$ with the semilattice operation given by ordinary set union.
 The free semilattice has the universal property.
 For the free lattice over a set $X,$ Whitman gave a construction based on polynomials over $X$'s members.

+Flat lattices

+Any (usually multielement) set $X$ may also be used to define a flat lattice, the least lattice in which the set's elements are incomparable or, equivalently, the rank-3 lattice where $X$ is exactly the set of elements of intermediate rank.